Adapter Advanced Settings

 • If disabled, Axonius does not collect the real-time fetch data and events from all connections for the adapter.

-This setting is displayed only if the Enable real-time adapter (Ignores all discovery cycle settings and continuously repeats fetches from the source) setting is enabled.
+This setting should be used together with Enable real-time adapter (Ignores all discovery cycle settings and continuously repeats fetches from the source).

 Exclude devices within IP ranges (IPv4 and IPv6)